crownstone/crownstone-sdk/README.md

 The [Bluenet](https://github.com/dobots/bluenet/) firmware can be downloaded from github.
 There, you can also find the documentation of the bluetooth protocol (services, characteristics, and advertisements).
 To build the firmware, a GCC cross-compiler is required.

 ## <a name="roadmap"></a>Roadmap
-There are still many functionalities to be finished.
+There are still many functionalities in development.
 This means that some APIs are not there yet, other APIs still need to be implemented, while others may change.
 Especially the firmware API is expected to undergo a lot of changes.

 ### Todo